How to Dispose of Electronic Waste Responsibly When Using a Dumpster Rental?

 2. Keep E-Waste Separate

-It’s important to keep e-waste separate from your regular trash.
-Set up a dedicated spot in your project area where you can collect and store e-waste separately.
+It’s essential to keep e-waste distinct from your regular trash.
+Designate a specific area in your project space for collecting and storing e-waste separately.

 3. Consider Reuse or Recycling